saturnlighting/literature-review/README.md

 The main themes of focus were proper lighting for active travel, followed by active travel collisions and lighting, and active travel behaviour and lighting.
-Three-quarters of the studies were empirical studies, a quarter were reviews.
+Three-quarters of the studies were empirical studies (five of them qualitative research the rest quantitative) and a quarter were reviews.

 ## Active travel behaviour and lighting